Also known as: Multiple lipoprotein-type hyperlipidemia

 The goal of treatment is to reduce the risk of atherosclerotic heart disease.

-Dietary counseling is often recommended to help people make these adjustments to their eating habits.
-Weight loss and regular exercise may also aid in lowering cholesterol levels.
+Counseling is often recommended to help people make changes to their eating habits.
+Weight loss and regular exercise may also help lower your cholesterol levels.

-The most commonly used and effective drugs for treating high LDL cholesterol are called statins.
-The include lovastatin (Mevacor), pravastatin (Pravachol), simvastatin (Zocor), fluvastatin (Lescol), atorvastatin (Lipitor), and rosuvastatin (Crestor).
+The most commonly used, and most effective drugs for treating high LDL cholesterol are called statins.
+They include lovastatin (Mevacor), pravastatin (Pravachol), simvastatin (Zocor), fluvastatin (Lescol), atorvastatin (Lipitor), rosuvastatin (Crestor), and pitivastatin (Livalo).

 Other cholesterol-lowering medicines include:

-Seek immediate medical care if you have chest pain or other warning signs of a heart attack.
+Seek medical care right away if you have chest pain or other warning signs of a heart attack.

-It is important to control other risk factors for early heart attacks, such as smoking, if you have this disease.
+It is important to control other risk factors for early heart attacks, such as smoking.